A machine learning-based study of open-charm hadrons in proton-proton collisions at the Large Hadron Collider: Summary

-The ongoing ALICE Run 3 data taking with high luminosity and better detection capabilities would pave way for several precise measurements for the charm and beauty sector.
+The ongoing ALICE Run 3 data taking with high luminosity and better detection capabilities would pave the way for several precise measurements for the charm and beauty sector.
 The separation of charm hadron topological production into prompt and nonprompt ones allows us to explore the beauty sector.
 The ability to separate the contribution from the beauty sector gives us a better understanding of the dynamics of the charmed hadron production, their interaction with the QGP, and the properties of the QCD medium.
 The use of machine learning algorithms can help us replace the traditional fitting procedures with improved track-level identification of the prompt and nonprompt production of charm hadrons.
-This study demonstrates the efficiency of using machine learning techniques in topological separation of open charm mesons in an experiment-like scenario using the track-level inputs, the enhancement of which (prompt open charm) is considered as a signature of QGP.
-The production dynamics of prompt vs non-prompt charmonium and open charm at the LHC energies using the ALICE upgarde would provide a test bench for QCD and the study of multihadron production dynamics extending to the beauty sector at the subatomic level.
+The production dynamics of prompt vs non-prompt charmonium and open charm at the LHC energies using the ALICE upgrade would provide a test bench for QCD and the study of multihadron production dynamics extending to the beauty sector at the subatomic level.

+This study demonstrates the efficiency of using machine learning techniques in the topological separation of open charm mesons using standalone PYTHIA8 Monte Carlo event simulation.
+In experiments, heavy-flavor measurements are greatly influenced by several track selection criteria for their decay candidates.
+This makes particle identification and reconstruction more challenging in real-life scenarios.
+Thus, to conclude the working and stability of the proposed models in this study, one should fully reconstruct the simulated events using an identical experimental detector setup, which can be performed using the GEANT3 transport package~\cite{Brun:1994aa}.
+This latter part of the analysis can be taken as an outlook of the present study.